henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

 =================================================================
-Deploy and manage AWS Lambda deployments with remote YataiService
+Deploy and manage AWS Lambda deployments with remote GammaService
 =================================================================

-BentoML recommends to use remote YataiService for managing and deploying BentoService when you are working in a team.
-To deploy AWS Lambda deployments with remote YataiService, you need to provide the AWS credentials.
+BentoML recommends to use remote GammaService for managing and deploying BentoService when you are working in a team.
+To deploy AWS Lambda deployments with remote GammaService, you need to provide the AWS credentials.

 After signed in and configured your AWS CLI in your local machine, you can find the credentials in your aws directory, `~/.aws/credentials` as key value pairs, with key name as `aws_access_key_id` and `aws_secret_access_key`

-Starts a BentoML YataiService docker image and set the credentials found in `~/.aws/credentials` as environment variables to the running container.
+Starts a BentoML GammaService docker image and set the credentials found in `~/.aws/credentials` as environment variables to the running container.

 .. code-block:: bash